mecodeworld/sample-retailstore/README.md

           4.Exit
           Enter your option:

-    2. If you choose Option 1 selected then productDetailView is:
+    2. If you choose Option 1 then productDetailView is:
         All product details:
           Product id:1, Name:product-A1, product code:ITEM-A1, price: 5.0, Category:A
           Product id:2, Name:product-A2, product code:ITEM-A2, price: 10.0, Category:A

-    3. If you choose Option 2 selected then Show totalsale view is: case 1: if there are some products that are already checked out then -> Total Sales:
+    3. If you choose Option 2 then Show totalsale view is: case 1: if there are some products that are already checked out then -> Total Sales:
                     Subtotal Amount: 5.0